gvijayar/pks-workshop/README.md

 $env:HARBOR_EMAIL="User1@acme.org"
 </pre>

+### 4. Lab Exercise: Deploy A SpringBoot application with an Elastic Search Backend
 1. **(Skip this step)** Provision a StorageClass for the Cluster.
 This is provisioned at the Kubernetes cluster level and therefore no need to namespace qualify it.

 <ul>GCP: